Skip to content

-The definitive comparison of every auto-apply tool in 2026.
-AI Applyd, LazyApply, Simplify, Sonara, JobCopilot, LoopCV, and more.
-Features, pricing, and what actually works.
+Updated May 2026.
+Every auto-apply tool compared head to head.
+AI Applyd, LazyApply, Simplify, Sonara, JobCopilot, LoopCV, Sprout, AIApply.
+Features, pricing, what actually works.

 There are now over a dozen tools that promise to automate your job applications.
 Some work.
 Most don't.
 A few will get your LinkedIn account banned and your resume filled with skills you've never heard of.